elementalsecurity/sec-arch/05_frameworks_and_standards/sox_framework.md

 ## Summary

-SOX compliance isn't just a financial obligation—it's a security imperative.
+SOX compliance isn't just a financial obligation, it's a security imperative (really?).
 Security Architects play a crucial role in ensuring system controls that maintain the **integrity, availability, and confidentiality** of financial systems and reporting pipelines.
 Embedding these controls into system design helps avoid audit findings, enables executive signoff, and ensures investor trust.